-This page is a gateway to three collections relevant to the theme of the psychology of invention.
+This page is a gateway to materials relevant to the theme of the psychology of invention.
 Specifically, we are concerned with the thought processes that inventors employ to create new artifacts and processes.
 The psychology of invention is an important form of human creativity.

 To Fly is Everything